0xCoto/PICTOR/README.md

 S-Parameter of the monopole inside the feed:
 ![alt text](https://i.imgur.com/XLsuTv4.png "S-Parameter of the monopole")

-S-Parameter of the feedhorn (with rod) - this should be the considered S-Parameter of the antenna in its entirety:
+S-Parameter of the feedhorn (with rod) - **this should be the considered S-Parameter of the antenna in its entirety**:
 ![alt text](https://i.imgur.com/6cMjMpz.png "S-Parameter of the feedhorn")

 Measured with the Keysight N5221A PNA Network Analyzer (10 MHz~13.5 GHz):